gearglow/ReptiliaWithATwist/The List.md

 Elysia found that she really enjoyed runecraft.
 She spent quite a bit of time making some enhancements to her new glasses, such as adding night-vision, thermal, zoom, Mage Sight augmentation, and a thaumic analytics HUD -- she was particularly pleased, as all of these were from a separate schema stone she'd shrunk down and wore as a pendant, and then tied into the glasses.
 This gave her lots of room to add features later, too.

-She and Robbie also made quite a few adjustments to the wards at the Dursley residence.
-They had fixed the emotion-amplifier first, to only affect positive emotions, added Elysia to the familial descriptor array, added negative impulse suppression, and refined the link traces.
-Those would take time to have any appreciable effect, though, especially after so many years ingraining all of the negative feelings the Dursleys had towards Elysia.
-Still, every little bit helped, and by the time next summer came around, hopefully they wouldn't be nearly as hostile.

-They also added Trace shielding, which was probably illegal for a muggle house, but then again so were blood wards.
+She and Robbie took advantage of the other flagstones to add to the wards - aside from a self-destruct on the newly-added wardstone, set to trigger whenever the original stone was flipped, they also added Trace shielding - which was probably illegal for a muggle house, but then again so were blood wards.
 And both Elysia and Robbie felt that, since pure-blood children could practice magic all they liked without consequence outside of school, the law was a farce in the first place.
 Still, coupling it with a notice-me-not/*confundus* hybrid ward was downright inspired, Elysia thought.
 That particular combination, one of Robbie's ideas, would make any visible spells register to muggles as just Dudley mucking around with fireworks or, if inside, something on the telly.

 Hermione had expressed desire to learn some of what Elysia could now do (vocally and at great length), so Elysia began teaching her the basics of both mind magic and wandless casting.
-As part of these, she and Robbie also started teaching Hermione some tai chi.
+As part of these, she and Robbie also started teaching Hermione some martial arts, particularly tai chi.

 They still made time to have fun, though.
 It was a good summer for cinema.
 Neither Elysia nor Robbie had ever been before, so Hermione taken them both to see *The Lion King,* *Baby's Day Out,* *Little Rascals,* *Forrest Gump,* and *The Mask.*